 The speed of SAP HANA creates systemic incremental benefits across your organization.
 Everything from sales transactions to complex analytical applications run much quicker, boosting customer satisfaction and worker productivity.
 The speed of an SAP HANA cloud or installation also allows businesses to process data in real time; they can react based on up-to-the-second information, which means better decision making.

 Additionally, organizations can perform types of analysis that weren’t feasible on older systems.
 A complex organization-wide analysis that might have taken hours or days on an older system can usually run in just minutes (or less) on SAP HANA.

 SAP provides support for certified SAP HANA hardware.
-They work with manufactures to produce equipment that will meet the architectural and performance requirements of the HANA environment.
-Businesses that have invested considerably in infrastructure have another option: Tailored Datacenter Integration (TDI).
-A certified SAP team can add to their existing hardware, creating a platform for SAP HANA to run on, again with certified components.
+They work with manufacturers to produce equipment that will meet the architectural and performance requirements of the HANA environment.
+But that’s not the only option.

 Choosing the Right Hardware for Hosting SAP HANA

 While standard workloads allow you to provision virtual machines flexibly, operating in the cloud and free from hardware, SAP HANA hosting and other high-performance workloads prove more complex and demanding.

 HANA hosting in the cloud provides many benefits that virtualization offers, but it is more customized, demands fast access to storage, and requires regular monitoring from the hardware level up through the application level.
 It also needs regular maintenance and cloud hosting specialists to examine the entire infrastructure stack.

 Since HANA cloud is more individualized and has high-performance storage, swapping out hardware parts is not as simple or cheap.
 That’s why it helps to have a hosting specialist who can provide more insight and support than basic monitoring packages can.